Email: armin.nurkanovic@imtek.uni-freiburg.de

 Phone: +49-761-203-73278

 I received my Bachelor's degree in Electrical Engineering from the University of Tuzla in 2015 and my Master's degree in Electrical Engineering and Information Technology from the Technical University of Munich in 2018.
 I received a DAAD scholarship for my master's studies.
 My PhD was supervised by Prof. Moritz Diehl.
 I started my PhD in 2018 as an external industrial PhD student at Siemens Technology Munich, in the Autonomous Systems and Control research group.
 In October 2021, I moved to the University of Freiburg.
 Together with my co-authors, I received the IEEE Control Systems Letters Outstanding Paper Award for 2022.
-I successfully defended my PhD (summa cum laude) in November 2023.
-For a brief overview of my research, please take a look at my interview in the IEEE Control Systems Magazine.
+I successfully defended my PhD (summa cum laude) in November 2023 and was a finalist for the 2024 European Systems & Control PhD Thesis Award.
+A brief overview of my research can be found in my interview published in the IEEE Control Systems Magazine.
+In the summer semester of 2025, I served as an interim professor at the Institute for Mathematical Optimization at TU Braunschweig.

 My current research focuses on developing numerical methods for the optimal control of hybrid and nonsmooth dynamical systems.
-This includes systems described by ODEs with discontinuous vector fields (e.g., Filippov systems, switched systems, and dynamic complementarity systems), as well as systems with state jumps, and systems with mixed-integer control inputs.
+This includes systems described by ODEs with discontinuous vector fields (e.g., Filippov systems, switched systems, and dynamic complementarity systems), as well as systems exhibiting state jumps, systems with discrete actuators (mixed-integer MPC).
 I am particularly interested in real-time optimization methods applicable to broad classes of such systems, which are essential for model predictive control.
-I also take an active interest in robust optimization and control theory.
-I am also involved in applying these methods to real-world systems, with a focus on robotics and renewable energy.
+In addition, I am involved in applying these methods to real-world systems, with a particular focus on robotics and renewable energy systems.

 For more details about my work see the lecture slides of the Summer School on Direct Methods for Optimal Control of Nonsmooth Systems or the Winter School on Numerical Methods for Optimal Control of Nonsmooth Systems.